Posts Tagged United Kingdom

 Day 9 – Red Tape Hell, Musical Heaven

-Posted by Gary Hayes in Daily Blog on August 6, 1997
+Posted by Musical Nomad in Daily Blog on August 6, 1997

 Having been out of action for a while I have not been able to tell you about our meeting with Pattahon Mamadaliev.
 Sometimes it’s difficult to interview musicians here because of their modesty . if you ask them about themselves they will naturally represent themselves in a very humble way.
 Pattahon is a good example of this.A respected maqam performer he is particularly famous for his wedding singing in the Fergana style.
 He is professor at Tashkent state Conservatoire and has performed numerous times on TV and Radio.
 In fact, the people working in our hotel were thoroughly surprised to see him sitting in their dining room.
 Perhaps the thing that most distinguishes him is his status as a composer.
 Pattahon was the first musician to be awarded the honorary title of Hafiz by the new administration after independence.
 This title is used in the Islamic World to describe one who has learned the Koran by heart, but it can also refer to a master musician.
 Pattahon is not only an interpreter, he also composes maqam music and texts.